simple kohlrabi with pistachios and sage

 I am so excited to see what you think of this simple-as-can-be Kohlrabi recipe.
-It’s peeled and diced and then sautéed in butter with garlic and sage and sprinkled with pistachios.
+The kohlrabi is first peeled and diced, then sautéed in butter with garlic and sage, then sprinkled with pistachios.
 It’s low-carb and under 100 calories per serving!

 If you have yet to discover Kohlrabi, I have the perfect gateway recipe for you today!